 - Food regulation in Western Australia - WA

 Find out more:

 - Use the ABLIS search tool to find out what licences and registrations you'll need to run a market stall in your local council.

 - Understand the Food Standards Code and familiarise yourself with the Food Safety Practices and General Requirements Standard 3.2.2.

 - Check out our Product safety rules and standards page for more information about product safety requirements.

 - Read the Guide for Market Stallholders and Roadside Traders on the National Measurement Institute website.

 - Find out about liability insurance and professional indemnity to understand your options.

-- Read more about starting your business, including Registering for an ABN.
+- Read more about starting a New business, including Registering for an ABN.

-- Read our Tax information to understand your tax obligations.
+- Read our Taxation information to understand your tax obligations.